- Email Us : info@leonardtam.com

 What You Need to Know about Setting up Payroll for a Small Business in Canada

-Let’s face it: there’s no simple part about starting and running a small business in Canada.
+Starting and running a small business in Toronto, Ontario, involves unique challenges and opportunities.
 Whether you’re a one-person team or are slowly expanding your operation, challenges and opportunities are likely ample.
 But setting up payroll for your small business in Canada doesn’t have to be daunting.
-With proper anticipation, planning, and execution, you can successfully navigate payroll complexities.
+With targeted strategies, planning, and resources, Toronto’s entrepreneurs can effectively manage payroll complexities.

 With nearly five decades of combined experience, Leonard Tam Professional Corporation has guided numerous businesses through the labyrinth of small business challenges.
-While no two small businesses are alike, there are some similarities that are inherent to all businesses, no matter their space.
+While each Toronto-based business is unique, commonalities exist in navigating the economic landscape of the city.
 Here’s what you need to know.

 1. Ensure All Information Is Accurate